silverstripe/silverstripe-framework/docs/en/05_Contributing/16_Maintainer_Guidelines.md

 ### How to triage

-Triaging GitHub issues and pull requests imply responding to issue/pr creators with following closing or labelling.
-Labelling allows the other maintainers to pick up proper issues/prs accordingly to their dedication or available resources.
+Triaging issues and pull requests involves review, applying labels, as well as closing invalid submissions.

 Applying [labels](./code/#labels) is the main mechanism used to escalate critical and high impact issues, give feedback to the community, or peer review a PR and let other maintainers know it is “good to be merged on green CI tests”.